Lifetime Gifts - Should I Make Them?

 Should You Consider Making Lifetime Gifts?

-If your estate is large enough to have exposure to Federal estate taxes, gifting assets during your lifetime can be a powerful way to reduce your taxable estate, thereby reducing (or potentially eliminating) applicable estate, inheritance, gift and/or GST taxes.
+If your estate is large enough to have exposure to Federal estate taxes, gifting assets during your lifetime can be a powerful way to reduce your taxable estate.
+When you make lifetime gifts, you remove the gift property (along with any future appreciation in the property’s value) from your estate for estate tax purposes.
+Reducing the value of your taxable estate could prove to be very beneficial.

 If estate taxes are not your primary concern, making gifts to your children and grandchildren while you are still alive allows you to see them enjoy those gifts and the benefits they bring in real time.
 A well thought-out estate and financial plan can help you develop a gifting strategy that balances potential estate tax savings with your income needs and living expenses during your lifetime and retirement years.
 Some different gifting strategies are discussed in more detail below.